 Services for Faculty & Staff

 Counseling Services is available for one-on-one consultation about behavior issues in classes, concerns about students, or any general questions about mental health issues on campus or in the community.
-Faculty and staff may contact Emily directly to discuss any questions or concerns they may have about a student in their class or on campus.
+Faculty and staff may contact Counseling Services directly to discuss any questions or concerns they may have about a student in their class or on campus.
 Counselors are accessibly by email, phone or Microsoft teams.
-It is very helpful to have a student’s information ready, such as their name and Kent State ID Number, when you talk to Emily in order to discuss your concerns or questions.
+It is very helpful to have a student’s information ready, such as their name and Kent State ID Number, when you talk to one of the counselors in order to discuss your concerns or questions.

 One-on-One and Group Trainings

 Counseling Services will sponsor multiple group trainings throughout the fall and spring semesters.
 These will be announced on the website and through email.
 However, with an understanding that it can be difficult to attend a training offered during the week which may conflict with your teaching or work schedule, Counseling Services also offers all of the trainings in a one-on-one setting as well.
-If you are interested in a scheduling a one-on-one training, or if your department or a group of faculty are interested in scheduling a group training, call or email Emily directly.
+If you are interested in a scheduling a one-on-one training, or if your department or a group of faculty are interested in scheduling a group training, call or email Counseling Services.

 Training topics include: